kasparsj/Circuit/README.md

 The library can be used to:

-- receive values of 51 knobs (8 sections)
+- receive values of 51 knobs
-- set values of 51 knobs (8 sections)
+- set values of 51 knobs
-- receive note on/off events (4 sections)
+- receive note on/off events

 The knobs are segregated by section: